 Who are the Scout leaders in the troop?
 Are the Scoutmaster, assistant Scoutmasters, and committee chairman trained?
 What training have they attended and when?
 This is a very important part of your consideration of a troop.
 A trained leader should know BSA policies on programs, safety, and youth protection.
 To be considered “Trained”, leaders must have taken training courses offered by the district and council.
 High levels of training are desired.

-Is the troop “boy run”?
-What is their feeling about boy leadership?
-In Boy Scouting, most troops aim to train their boys for leadership.
-Each troop has a senior patrol leader (SPL), elected by all the boys in the troop, who with his assistant senior patrol leader takes the helm for leadership within the troop.
+Is the troop “youth run”?
+What is their feeling about youth leadership?
+In Boy Scouting, most troops aim to train their youth for leadership.
+Each troop has a senior patrol leader (SPL), elected by all the Scouts in the troop, who with their assistant senior patrol leader takes the helm for leadership within the troop.
 The troop will also be organized into patrols, units of 5 to 8 Scouts who function together, similar to a Cub Scout den.
 They will have an elected patrol leader and assistant patrol leader.
-In a young troop, the boys will obviously need more adult assistance in running meetings, etc., but in an established troop with older Scouts, you should see evidence of “boys leading boys”, not adults running the program.
+In a young troop, the youth will obviously need more adult assistance in running meetings, etc., but in an established troop with older Scouts, you should see evidence of “youth leading youth”, not adults running the program.

 What are their uniform requirements?